Maritime fur trade: American disadvantage

 The main advantage the HBC had over the Americans was that it could take such losses.
 As a vast corporation with a large amount of capital, the company was able to undersell the Americans, taking a loss, for years on end.
 By the middle to late 1830s the HBC policy on the coast was to pay whatever price necessary to ensure that furs fell into their hands and not the Americans.
 American traders soon found the coast fur trade unprofitable—the HBC had captured the trade.
 But Americans still traded with the Russians at Sitka and, once on the coast were wont to seek a few furs.
 As long as this continued, the HBC continued to have to pay high prices for furs and take losses.
 Eventually the Sitka trade became financially risky.
 The American-Russian agreement of 1824, which allowed Americans to trade in the Alaska Panhandle, expired in 1834 and was not renewed.
-In 1839 the HBC made an agreement with the Russian American Company (RAC), under which the HBC would supply the RAC with provisions and manufactures in exchange for a ten-year lease for portions of the Alaska Panhandle.
+In 1839 the RAC–HBC Agreement protocols were signed, under which the HBC would supply the RAC with provisions and manufactures in exchange for a ten-year lease for portions of the Alaska Panhandle.
 This proved to be the final blow for the American traders, who were finally driven out of the North West Coast maritime fur trade altogether.

 The HBC drastically reduced the price paid for furs, by 50% in many cases.
 By this time, however, the fur trade was in decline, both on the coast and the continent, due to a general depletion of fur-bearing animals, along with a reduction in the demand for beaver pelts.
 A financial panic in 1837 resulted in a general slump in the fur and China trade, bringing an end to a half-century boom.
 During the 1840s, the HBC closed most of their coastal trading posts, leaving the coast trade to just Fort Simpson and the Beaver, with the new depot at Fort Victoria anchoring the southern coast.